 When Quintana stretched his arms up in victory with a look of ecstasy, what we didn’t see were the years spent living with the dedication to completing that ride.
 We didn’t see the countless days of six-hour rides across goat tracks in the Colombian Andes, or the years spent living by subsistence farming, or the daily 20-mile round trip bike ride as a child to go to school.
 We only saw the race itself and Quintana’s subsequent stage win.

 When we set goals for ourselves and stay motivated by positivity, the practice in between is called persistence.
-Persistence allows us to overcome setbacks in our lives by viewing them not as ends, but as mere moments of the journey towards achieving the goal.
+Persistence allows us to overcome setbacks in our lives by viewing them not as ends but as mere moments of the journey toward achieving the goal.
 Without the willingness to break through setbacks and see them in hindsight as bumps in the road, we risk being taken by them, much like the prisoners in Platoʼs cave allegory mistook the shadows on the wall cast by puppeteers for real objects.

 Motivational Takeaway: A setback is just a moment of the journey – not the end.